ericfernandesferreira/slackbuilds/README.txt

-are made using/for Slackware 14.2
+Are made using/for Slackware64 15.0
-highly recommended install "audio package" before any slackbuild.
+Highly recommended install "audio package" before any slackbuild.

 -----------------------------------------------------
-First install QT5 package and your dependencies.

-List of programs are using QT5 to build: audacious citra imagewriter obs-studio qbittorent simplescreenrecorder smplayer
+List of programs are not working at the moment (2023-04-23)

+vita3k - problem with boost
+suyu - unknow problem
+vkquake - problem with shaders